l-mansouri/Phylo-IMD/README.md

       - the combined (multistrap) bootstrap support values
       - the sequence based support values
       - the IMD support values
-  -  the IMD tree with the IMD support values

 Please refer to the output section for a precise description of the output file naming.